Emerging Applications Eyed

 BALTIMORE, Nov.
-3, 2008 -- With the ever-increasing presence of optoelectronics in most aspects of daily life, significant emerging applications of optoelectronics and critical business issues will be the focus of the Optoelectronics Industry Development Association's (OIDA) 17th Annual Forum Nov.
-19 and 20 at the Tremont Suites Hotel in Baltimore.
+3, 2008 -- With the ever-increasing presence of optoelectronics in most aspects of daily life, significant emerging applications of optoelectronics and critical business issues will be the focus of the Optoelectronics Industry Development Association's (OIDA) 17th annual forum Nov.
+19 and 20 at Tremont Suites Hotel in Baltimore.

-CEOs and other high-level executives from industry will offer their perspectives on rapidly growing and emerging optoelectronics markets including the areas of biophotonics, telecom, energy/green, and aerospace.
+CEOs and other high-level executives from industry will offer their perspectives on rapidly growing and emerging optoelectronics markets, including the areas of biophotonics, telecommunications, energy/green and aerospace.
 Government representatives from agencies that fund optoelectronics research and development will present their perspectives on their interests and opportunities.

-Since the forum will take place shortly after the presidential elections, it will seek to obtain perspectives from the winning candidate’s staff on prospective technology policy issues with special emphasis on environmental, energy, and green issues.
+Because the forum will take place shortly after the presidential elections, it will seek to obtain perspectives from the President-elect Obama’s staff on prospective technology policies, with special emphasis on environmental, energy and green issues.

-The OIDA Annual Forum brings together high-level perspectives on strategy, policy, trends, and markets into an intense one-and-a-half day meeting; it also provides attendees with unparalleled opportunities for networking.
+The forum will bring together high-level perspectives on strategy, policy, trends and markets into an intense 1½-day meeting; it also will provide attendees with unparalleled opportunities for networking.

-Kicking off this year's event will be keynote speaker Waguih Ishak, vice president & director, West Coast Research, Corning Inc., who will discuss "Optoelectronics Technology for Consumer Applications – The High Volume Driver."
-His talk will be followed by presentations under the heading, "Telecommunications -- Where is the Next Market?"
+Kicking off the event will be keynote speaker Waguih Ishak, vice president and director of West Coast Research, Corning Inc., who will discuss "Optoelectronics Technology for Consumer Applications – the High Volume Driver."
+His talk will be followed by presentations under the heading, "Telecommunications – Where Is the Next Market?"

 Telecommunications was the principal driver of the development of optoelectronic devices.
 The "bursting of the bubble” nearly decimated the industry, leaving the surviving companies weakened and searching for new markets.
-Today, however, the rapid explosion of data, music, and video transmission has strained the existing data pipelines.
-What form will next generation telecommunications take?
+Today, however, the explosion of data, music and video transmission has strained the existing data pipelines.
+What form will next-generation telecommunications take?
 What devices will support it?
 What are the technological and market barriers?
 These questions will be addressed during the telecommunications segment Nov.
 19.

 The telecom segment will conclude with a panel discussion moderated by OIDA's David Huff.

 The next major topic of discussion will be biophotonics, and overcoming barriers to market entry, such as clinical trials and approval by federal agencies.
-Photonics has already revolutionized treatment methods in medicine, and research in biology and biochemistry.
+Photonics already has revolutionized treatment methods in medicine and research in biology and biochemistry.
 Many more opportunities for photonics applications exist, but the barriers to success are not necessarily only technical.
-Electrical engineers, materials scientists, and physicists are usually the founders and executives of optoelectronic companies.
+Physicists, electrical engineers and materials scientists are usually the founders and executives of optoelectronic companies.
 Medical doctors, biologists, chemists and life sciences experts, on the other hand, are the primary decision makers on the other side.
-Both groups bring different terminology, culture, and approaches to solving problems.
+Both groups bring different terminology, culture and approaches to solving problems.

 The segment will end with a panel discussion led by Tom Dudley, assistant director of technical programs at the Boston University Photonics Center.

-Presenting a talk on the hot topic of silicon photonics in communications will be Vijay Albuquerque, president and CEO of Lightwire.
-He will be followed by a presentation on advanced imaging by Ravi Athale, principal scientist, Emerging Technology Office, Mitre Corp.
+Presenting a talk on the hot topic of silicon photonics in communications will be Vijay Albuquerque, president and CEO of Lightwire Inc. He will be followed by a presentation on advanced imaging by Ravi Athale, principal scientist of the Emerging Technology Office at Mitre Corp.